We’ve enjoyed some amazing travels over the years but our time in Lapland with kids remains a highlight.

 Ylläshilla (pronounced oolas-hilla) is a wooden cabin that sits within a picturesque forest setting on the outskirts of the village of Äkäslompolo.
 Built from local wood, it’s the kind of cabin traditionally found in fairytales, especially when blanketed by several feet of snow.

-We visited in the middle of winter, the heart of polar night when the sun never quite makes it above the horizon, and we completely fell in love with the place.
+We visited in the middle of winter, the heart of polar night when the sun never quite makes it above the horizon.
 It’s hard to describe quite how magical a destination is when the majority of the time it is darkness, but the lack of light only adds to its beauty.

 Accommodation at Ylläshilla

 There are lots of hotels in Äkäslompolo, but if you would rather a home in Lapland then Ylläshilla is a brilliant option.
 I much prefer having a holiday rental when I travel, especially with the kids.
 Having a place with separate bedrooms and a kitchen makes a huge difference!

 There are three bedrooms on the ground floor; one double and two twin bedrooms.

 Upstairs is a large mezzanine level where a further four beds can be found.
 There’s also a baby cot and a stair gate if you happen to be travelling with young children.